ngmaclaren/interruption-networks/README.md

 ---

 The working data for this study can be downloaded from Binghamton University's [Open Repository @ Binghamton](https://orb.binghamton.edu/management_fac/2/).
 To work with these files, download the repository and place `InterruptionAnalysis.py` and any script files in the home directory.
-Paths in the script files in this repository assume a path `<home>/data/diarizations/`.
+Paths in the script files in this repository assume a path `<home>/data/diarizations/`. `Python-to-R.py` depends on the file `timeseries.csv` produced by `collect-ts-data.py`.

 ## File Notes